giros-dit/yang-to-ngsi-ld/testbeds/netconf/docker/xml-parser-with-ngsi-ld-instantiator/ngsi-ld-models/docs/InterfaceIpv4Mtu.md

 # InterfaceIpv4Mtu

 The size, in octets, of the largest IPv4 packet that the interface will send and receive.
 The server may restrict the allowed values for this leaf, depending on the interface's type.
 If this leaf is not configured, the operationally used MTU depends on the interface's type.
-YANG module: ietf-ip.yang
+Reference: RFC 791: Internet Protocol  Units: octets  YANG module: ietf-ip.yang

 ## Properties